septillion-git/QC2Control/README.md

 QC2Control makes it possible to set the voltage (even on the fly) of a Quick Charge 2.0 source like a mains charger or power bank.
 Possible voltages are 5V (USB default), 9V or 12V.
 The source needs to support the [Quick Charge 2.0](https://www.qualcomm.com/products/features/quick-charge) technology form [Qualcomm](https://www.qualcomm.com/) in order to work.

 ### How to connect?
-All you need to use four resistors and (optionally) two diodes.
+All you need to use five resistors and (optionally) two diodes.
 ![QC2Control circuit](extras/circuit.png)

 The wire color for a normal USB-cable is